 5. S&Q's CERAMICS Raised Ceramic Slow Feeder Bowl

-This elevated ceramic bowl has a smooth, heavy feel and a unique raised pattern to slow eating.
-The tilted design helps reduce neck strain, making it comfortable for cats during longer meals.
-Its weight keeps it stable, and the ceramic surface is easy to clean.
+This bowl is made from smooth, heavy ceramic with a raised, patterned interior to slow eating.
+The elevated, tilted design helps reduce neck strain and makes mealtime more comfortable for cats.
+Its weight keeps it stable, and the ceramic surface is easy to clean after use.

 What We Like: